 Leading a generational call to stewardship.

 Long before a pandemic led to $6 trillion in new debt, borrowing against future generations was the norm in Washington.
-For two decades the federal government has been poorly managed by both political parties -- imperiling the long-term economic and national security of America.
+For two decades, both political parties have embraced historic levels of deficit spending, threatening the stability of America's social safety net as well as the nation's long-term economic and national security.
 The Millennial Debt Foundation is convening millennial business and political leaders, through the Millennial Debt Commission and regional events across the country, to work towards a generational framework for stewardship and sustainability.

 ABOUT THE MILLENNIAL DEBT FOUNDATION